Dwight Powell Player Props: Mavericks vs. Hornets

-The Dallas Mavericks, Dwight Powell included, face the Charlotte Hornets on Friday at 8:30 PM ET.
+Dwight Powell and the rest of the Dallas Mavericks will be matching up versus the Charlotte Hornets on Sunday at 1:00 PM ET.

-Let's look at Powell's prop bets, and some stats and trends to help you select good wagers.
+In this piece we'll dive into Powell's stats and trends, helping you make good picks on prop bets.

 Dwight Powell Prop Bets vs. the Hornets